jj-yoon/Pneumonia_Classifier/README.md

 # Overview

-The contents of this repo show the development process of an image classification model with deep learning to identify pediatric patients' chest x-ray images as normal (pneumonia negative) or sick (pneumonia positive).
+The contents of this repo show the development of an image classification model with deep learning to identify pediatric patients' chest x-ray images as normal (pneumonia negative) or sick (pneumonia positive).
 The model utilizes convolutional neural networks achieving accuracy ratings of 95%.
 The model is also tuned to reduce the amount of false negatives so that no one suffers from the misdiagnosis.

 ## Problem